 The ELN operates in nine of Colombia's 32 departments with a particularly strong presence in northeastern Colombia.
 Additionally, recent reports suggest the group may be ramping up operations in neighboring Venezuela.

 After peace talks failed with the Uribe administration, the ELN increasingly allied itself with powerful drug trafficking organizations such as the Rastrojos, in part to keep its dreams of a revolutionary change at the top alive, in part to keep its mortal enemies like the FARC at bay.

 However, in 2009, after years of bitter fighting, the ELN successfully negotiated a ceasefire with the FARC.
-In more recent years, this has evolved into a full blown alliance in which the guerrilla groups have cooperated in military operations, exchanged hostages, launched joint political campaigns and worked together targeting multinational mining and oil companies.
-As the FARC peace process has advanced, indications have emerged that the ELN may be moving to establish a presence in areas formerly under FARC control.
+In more recent years, this has evolved into a full-blown alliance in which the guerrilla groups have cooperated in military operations, exchanged hostages, launched joint political campaigns and worked together targeting multinational mining and oil companies.

 After peace talks began between the Colombian government and the FARC in November 2012, the ELN repeatedly expressed their desire to be involved, even reportedly sending an unauthorized delegation to Havana, Cuba.
 After numerous false starts and lengthy behind the scenes discussions, in February 2017 talks officially commenced in Quito, Ecuador.
 Despite these ongoing negotiations, the government has been keeping military pressure on the group, while the ELN has also continued carrying out attacks across the country.

 Like the peace process with the FARC, the negotiations with the ELN are not expected to be concluded quickly.
 Moreover, there have been signs that some the group's leadership are not on board with the peace process.
 This raises the possibility that many ELN members may defect from the organization and continue criminal activities even in the event of a final deal.